Continuing our discussion of search engine friendly design considerations I offer you part 4 of a 6 part series on SEO friendly design:

 Text design and page elements

-When designing the text, information elements and links on your page consider the color, size and placement on the page.
+When designing your test for SEO, information elements and links on your page consider the color, size and placement on the page.
 When I say this, I mean consider them visually and in the code.
 Many people consider this part of the process a “designer only” department but it’s not.

 For example, your page titles should always be labeled with an H1 tag.
 The H1 tag not only presents the title of your page in a larger font but it also tells search engines that this text has a lot to do with the subject of the page.
 Most of the time it actually IS the subject of the page summed up in a couple words.
 Placing your target keywords within an H1 on the page will get you a long way to ranking well so make sure that your page titles are coded properly.